Private Healthcare Claims

 Our medical negligence team has a great deal of experience with claims against private healthcare providers.
 We bring a wealth of expertise to these case and we have achieved settlements against numerous private medical practitioners and hospitals in London and across the UK.
 They can be complex be we have the experience to investigate and win these claims for you.

 For further information or if you believe you have a private healthcare claim, please contact our team of medical negligence solicitors.
-All enquiries are completely free of charge and we will investigate all funding options for you including legal aid and no win, no fee.
+All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.

 Contact us on freephone 0800 358 3848